US Global Tariff Statistics in US 2026 | Key Facts

 Foreign retaliation scope (as of Sep 2025) $223 billion of US exports affected by retaliatory tariffs Tax Foundation

 The economic scorecard on US global tariffs in 2026 is one of real but uneven effects.
-On the positive side for the administration’s narrative, manufacturing output is projected to expand in the long run — and US goods exports have diversified.
-But the broader macroeconomic toll is hard to ignore: GDP growth was trimmed by an estimated 0.5 percentage points in 2025 and faces another 0.4-point drag in 2026, payroll employment came in roughly 490,000 lower than it would have been without the tariffs, and consumer prices on imported goods rose by 0.6%–1.2% depending on the scenario.
-The pass-through of tariff costs to consumers has been significant — between 31% and 63% for core imported goods and even higher for durables, per the New York Fed and Yale Budget Lab — meaning that while the White House’s argument that “foreign countries pay the tariffs” made for good politics, the economic literature firmly establishes that US importers and consumers absorb the vast majority of the burden.
-The post-IEEPA scenario, with a 9.1% average effective rate and a $800 average household cost, is less severe than the peak IEEPA era — but it remains historically elevated, and the administration’s stated intent to pursue enhanced Section 232 and Section 301 investigations means the current rate floor is unlikely to fall meaningfully in the near term.
+On the positive side for the administration’s narrative, manufacturing output is projected to expand in the long run — and the administration argues the tariff revenue offsets other fiscal pressures.
+But the broader macroeconomic toll is hard to ignore: GDP growth was trimmed by an estimated 0.5 percentage points in 2025 and faces another 0.4-point drag in 2026, payroll employment came in roughly 490,000 lower than it would have been without the tariffs, and consumer prices on imported goods rose meaningfully.
+The pass-through of tariff costs to consumers has been significant — between 31% and 63% for core imported goods per the New York Fed and Yale Budget Lab — meaning that while the White House’s argument that “foreign countries pay the tariffs” made for good politics, the economic literature firmly establishes that US importers and consumers absorb the vast majority of the burden.
+The escalation to 15% under Section 122 will deepen that burden further, and the administration’s stated intent to pursue enhanced Section 232 and Section 301 investigations means the current rate floor is unlikely to fall meaningfully in the near term.

 Tariff Legislation and Legal Timeline in the US 2026